Frequently Asked Questions

 No, ASPIRE interns can only complete internship work during general business hours: 6:00 a.m. to 6:00 p.m., Monday through Friday.

-If your student has selected the hybrid or virtual internship option, some or all of their work may be completed from home.
+If your student has selected the virtual internship option, their work may be completed from home.